 Now I know I needn’t have hit delete after all.
 As disconcerting as it is to discover that other writers have a similar thought process to you, it’s important to realise that almost all of our ideas are derivative.
 According to Georges Polti, there are only

-thirty-three thirty-seven dramatic plot strand definitions around which a plot-based story can be constructed.
+thirty-seven dramatic plot strand definitions around which a plot-based story can be constructed.